ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-128.md

 Understanding how well the team prioritizes and allocates its sales and revenue resources is important for ensuring financial success and growth.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how well the team prioritizes and allocates its sales and revenue resources.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how well the team prioritizes and allocates its sales and revenue resources.
 Consider whether you feel that resources are allocated fairly and effectively, and whether there is a clear process for prioritizing sales and revenue initiatives.

-2. Identify any challenges: Identify any challenges or issues with how well the team prioritizes and allocates its sales and revenue resources.
+2. **Identify any challenges**: Identify any challenges or issues with how well the team prioritizes and allocates its sales and revenue resources.
 These may include a lack of communication or transparency around resource allocation, a perception that certain sales or revenue initiatives receive more resources than others, or a lack of clarity around sales and revenue priorities.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with how well the team prioritizes and allocates its sales and revenue resources.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with how well the team prioritizes and allocates its sales and revenue resources.
 These may include establishing clearer guidelines or expectations around resource allocation and sales and revenue prioritization, creating more opportunities for team members to provide input and feedback on these processes, or investing in new technologies or tools to enhance sales and revenue management and reporting.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how well the team prioritizes and allocates its sales and revenue resources.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with how well the team prioritizes and allocates its sales and revenue resources.

 Sample Answers
 --------------